Hospice and Palliative Medicine Fellowship

 Hospice is a specialized form of palliative medicine that is provided in the last six months of life.
 Hospice can be provided in a patient’s home or in other facilities such as skilled nursing facilities, hospitals, and hospice facilities.

-Recognizing the need and importance of a palliative medicine consult service, Dr. Patrick Rice and others created the UPMC Altoona Palliative Medicine Consult Service in October 2010.
-They performed 44 consults during that first year, and the service has expanded significantly since then: we are on pace for nearly 1,000 inpatient consults in 2017!
+Recognizing the need and importance of a palliative medicine consult service, the UPMC Altoona Palliative Medicine Consult Service was created in October 2010 and has rapidly grown from 44 consults that first year to around 1,000 consults per year currently.

-The UPMC Altoona Family Physicians Hospice and Palliative Medicine Fellowship started in 2013.
-We are dually-accredited (ACGME and AOA) and function within Altoona Family Physicians.
+The UPMC Altoona Hospice and Palliative Medicine Fellowship started in 2013.
+We are an ACGME accredited program within the core family medicine program.
+Our fellowship is the sole fellowship at UPMC Altoona.
 The program offers a variety of clinical rotations with an innovative and comprehensive curriculum.
 Fellows see a wide array of patients with various diagnoses that prepare them for a career in Hospice and Palliative Medicine.
-Fellows are eligible to obtain board certification in hospice and palliative medicine following completion of their training program.
+Fellows are eligible to obtain board certification in hospice and palliative medicine following the completion of their training program.

 The mission of the UPMC Altoona Hospice and Palliative Medicine Fellowship is to provide excellent training for the next generation of hospice and palliative medicine physicians through a variety of educational modalities to prepare them to practice hospice and palliative medicine in any setting.

 - Train fellows in broad-spectrum hospice and palliative medicine to prepare them to practice in any setting

 - Alleviate suffering, improve symptom management, and support the best quality of life through the use of interdisciplinary care, education, and research for patients with life-limiting illnesses and their families